nnchaudhuri/clock/README.md

 # clock
-a way to show time passing
+a way to show time passing through the sky